GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-89/index.md

 a StreamDeck, check out his [demo video][bramus-demo-video] on YouTube, and check out the [code on GitHub][bramus-code].

-Whether it's your site, that interacts with your hardware, or your hardware that can interact with lots of sites, users win because they don't need to install special drivers, or software.
+Whether it's your site that interacts with your hardware, or your hardware that can interact with lots of sites, users win because they don't need to install special drivers, or software.